Lion Fight

 Lion Fight also known as Lion Fight Promotions is an American professional Muay Thai promotion firm based in Las Vegas, Nevada.
 The company was established in 2010 by Scott Kent, a former casino executive.
-Lion Fight is currently available on UFC Fight Pass, and was previously partnered with AXS TV and broadcast on CBS Sports Network.
+Lion Fight is currently available on FITE, and was previously partnered with AXS TV and broadcast on CBS Sports Network.

 History

 Founded in 2010 by owner and CEO Scott Kent, Lion Fight is an active promoter of Muay Thai events.
 Since the promotion’s inception, it has grown to host events across 7 countries including Italy, Ireland, and Argentina and venues in the US, from the HardRock Casino to the LA Coliseum.

-Controversy

-Lion Fight has been accused of multiple incidents of refusing to pay fighters for their purses, and medical expenses.
-Fighter Tiffany van Soest claimed the organization skipped her pay and had to sell her belt for income.
-In a Facebook post, Senior VP of the USMTA Paulo Tocha declared that the USMTA would no longer sanction any fights for the organization.

 Notable competitors

 Notable fighters who have fought at Lion Fight events: